Miami High-Net-Worth Divorce Attorney Protects Your Assets

 When you retain our services, you get comprehensive legal advice that contemplates how every potential step taken by your spouse could impact your share of the marital property.
 We pore over every financial detail to help you obtain the greatest possible share of the wealth you deserve.

 Under Florida’s equitable distribution law, assets and debts are treated identically for purposes of equitable distribution.
 Both are subject to valuation, which is often a contentious process.
 Spouses sometimes hide assets or hire appraisers who give low valuations.
 They also claim marital assets should be treated as separate property and try to place their own separate debt in the marital estate to be shared with their spouse.
 Finally, a spouse may try to challenge a prenuptial or postnuptial marital agreement, seeking nullification.
 When dealing with the various tactics warring spouses use to increase their property haul, there’s no substitute for your attorney’s experience in these matters.

-Let our Miami divorce law firm protect your assets in a high-net-worth divorce
+Let our Miami high-net-worth divorce law firm protect your assets

 At The Law Offices of Lawrence S. Katz, P.A., we provide comprehensive representation in contested divorces between high-net-worth couples.
 Our office is easily accessible from the Dadeland South Metrorail.
 Call us at 305-670-8656 or contact us online to schedule a consultation.
 Se habla español.